“I was working on the proof of one of my poems all the morning and took out a comma.

 We have all read books and articles in newspapers and magazines that have typographical mistakes.
 To an extent, these are inevitable because humans make mistakes.
 But sometimes the mistakes are there because the text was poorly proofread before publication–or not proofread at all!
 This is the last step before publishing, and it is crucial.
 Proofreading your own work helps, but because you know it so well by the time you get to that stage, you may not notice the mistakes as your brain automatically fixes them.
 A fresh eye can be helpful in spotting that misplaced or missing comma, or noticing that it should be diary and not dairy.

 Blogs have become essential marketing tools for published writers.
 Although blogs are intended to be less formal than, for example, query letters, and the subject matter should lean toward the casual and away from the weighty, you still need to post blogs that intrigue readers, are well written, and will entice people to read more of your work.
-I maintain three blogs of my own and extensively read other blogs, and can guide you as you begin your own blog, giving you confidence to push that post button.
+I maintain two blogs of my own and extensively read other blogs, and can guide you as you begin your own blog, giving you confidence to push that post button.

 Read more about editing for blog posts or online articles.